dadrus/persistence-test/README.md

 ```

 If you would like to use concordion with JPA Unit and CDI, you will have to follow the requirements from [CDI Integration](#cdi-integration).
 However, since
 the usage of multiple runners is not possible, you'll have to start the CDI container manually.
-Here's a modified fixture from above demonstrating CDI usage:
+Here's an excerpt demonstrating CDI usage:

 ```.java
 @RunWith(JpaUnitConcordionRunner.class)